-Members of the U.S. armed forces receiving military benefits who are called to active duty will be granted an LOA for the duration of their active service.
-They should contact Academic Services when ready to resume their studies.
+An exception to military personnel: Members of the U.S. armed forces receiving military benefits who are called to active duty will be granted an informal LOA for the duration of their active service.
+They should contact the Admissions office when ready to resume their studies.